-Romania: The law that prohibited Hidroelectrica’s IPO to be amended9.
-September 2020. / SEE Energy News
+Romania: The law that prohibited Hidroelectrica’s IPO to be amended, SEE Energy News

 Adoption of the law, by which the Parliament recently forbade the Government, for a period of two years, to sell stakes in state-owned companies delayed many projects, most notable the long-awaited initial public offering (IPO) of Romania’s largest electricity producer Hidroelectrica.
 Romanian Minister of Economy and Energy Virgil Popescu said that this law has to be amended.